wp-plugins/miniorange-login-with-eve-online-google-facebook/readme.txt

 </code>

 == Frequently Asked Questions ==
-= I need to customize the plugin or I need support and help = Please email us at info@miniorange.com
+= I need to customize the plugin or I need support and help? = Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
+You can also submit your query from plugin's configuration page.

 = I don't see any applications to configure.
-I only see Register to miniOrange. = Our very simple and easy registration lets you register to miniOrange.
+I only see Register to miniOrange? = Our very simple and easy registration lets you register to miniOrange.
 OAuth login works if you are connected to miniOrange.
 Once you have registered with a valid email-address and phone number, you will be able to configure applications for OAuth.

 = How to configure the applications? =
 When you want to configure a particular application, you will see a Save Settings button, and beside that a Help button.
 Click on the Help button to see configuration instructions.

 = How do I see Corporation, Alliance and Character Name from EVE Online? = You can view your Corporation, Alliance and Character Name in your Edit Profile.
-Copy the following code in the end of your theme's `Theme Functions(functions.php)`.
+Copy the following code at the end of your theme's `Theme Functions(functions.php)` page.
 You can find `Theme Functions(functions.php)` in `Appearance->Editor`.

 <code>
 add_action( 'show_user_profile', 'mo_oauth_my_show_extra_profile_fields' );